-Our City is home to a vibrant and culturally-diverse population, with a large proportion of the residents aged under 18 years old.
-We are committed to upholding children's rights and, in particular, to making City of Canterbury Bankstown a child-friendly City.
-Our aim is for children and young people to be active participants in the community, where they are acknowledged as equal citizens and where their opinions are valued.
-Our city aims to meet the needs of children of all ages.
+Our City is home to a vibrant and culturally-diverse population, with a large proportion of the residents aged under 18-years-old.
+We are committed to upholding children's rights and, in particular, to making the City of Canterbury Bankstown a child-friendly City.
+Our aim is for children and young people to be active participants in the community, where they are acknowledged as equal citizens, and where their opinions are valued.

-The report identifies those areas where we are doing well and areas where improvements can be made, as well as some areas that require more data.
+The Report identifies those areas where we are doing well, areas where improvements can be made, as well as other areas that require more data.

-Children here in the City are already doing well in many ways, and we are dedicated to ongoing monitoring of and reporting on their wellbeing.
-We look forward to a future where all children are healthy, developing and learning well, feel safe, enjoy plenty of natural outdoor spaces and opportunities for leisure, and are able to participate in their communities.
+Children in our City are already doing well in many ways, and we are dedicated to the ongoing reporting and monitoring of their wellbeing.
+We look forward to a future where all children are healthy, and are developing and learning well.
+In becoming a child friend City, we strive to allow our children to feel safe, enjoy plenty of natural outdoor spaces and opportunities for leisure, and participate freely within communities.

 Council uses its knowledge to advocate for policies and practices which will assist children, young people and their families.

 We advise the community about our approaches and join with other community agencies and corporations and businesses to find the best ways of helping children and young people.

 We have established a city wide network of children's services.
 This provides all educators an opportunity to share information and ideas; to learn and grow together, to support each other in providing quality education and care for children in our City.

 For more information, or if you have any specific questions, contact Council's Manager Children's Services on 9789 9429.